The autumn term workshops are now available to book!

 If you have been referred to SDSS for Referencing, you can either book one of the Referencing workshops below or you can book an individual tutorial via the online booking system.

-If you, and a few other students (more than 4) are unable to attend any of the dates, please send us a request, indicating possible dates and times, campus and chosen topic from the options below.
+If you, and a few other students, are unable to attend any of the dates, please send us a request, indicating possible dates and times, campus and chosen topic from the options below.

 To book, please click on your chosen workshop(s) below: